IlyaSemenov/tsconfig-vite-node/README.md

 # tsconfig-vite-node

-A base TSConfig for Node apps developed with `vite-node` and/or built with `vite`.
+An opinionated TSConfig for Node.js applications developed with `vite-node` and/or built with `vite`.

+Highlights:

+- All targets are set to `ESNext` (meaning whatever the current Node.js interpreter supports).
+- `moduleResolution` is set to `"Bundler"` (allows imports without file extensions).
+- `strict` and `noUncheckedIndexedAccess` are enabled by default.

 ## Install